Music

 Students will:

-• Perform and write rhythm patterns with whole, half, quarter, eighth, beamed sixteenth notes and quarter rests in 4/4 meter
+• Perform and write rhythm patterns with whole, dotted half, half, quarter, eighth, beamed sixteenth notes and quarter rests in 2/4, 3/4 and 4/4 meter

 Pitch: